acmoles/portfolio/portfolio/extra/sprint.md

 3D Systems released a machine which purported to deliver on this promise.

-In response, I started experimenting with how the mechanical accuracy of 3D geometry created in industrial design and engineering modelling tools like Rhino 3D could be texture mapped in a similar fashion to 3D assets in the entertainment industry.

 Sadly, existing machine was too brittle and to this day there isn't a ubiquitous machine capable of meeting colour with mechanical stability.
 HP is getting there.
 3D printing - as a designer with interest across digital and physical - very interesting.
 Still not quite there yet (like Wesen blurb though...)

 Theme - rocket powered athletes racing through your living room and dodging obstacles with their parkour skills.
 Drawing inspiration from sports brands and automotive design.

+a workflow whereby colour information could be

+with applying colour information to meshes created

+how the mechanical accuracy of 3D geometry created in industrial design and engineering modelling tools like Rhino 3D could be texture mapped in a similar fashion to 3D assets in the entertainment industry.

 -->